 As an incentive to the client you may need to give them a discount for agreeing to better payment terms.
 This discount could also make your price more attractive compared with your opposition.
 Often it may be necessary to explain to the client why they won’t be disadvantaged or the project put at risk by agreeing to slightly different terms.

-A little extra thought when preparing your tender could make a substantial difference to your company’s cash flow later.
+A little extra thought when preparing and submitting your price could make a substantial difference to your company’s cash flow later.

 Thank you for reading this article.
 If you found it useful please like or share it.

 Please add your comments so we can all learn from your experiences.

 (Written by Paul Netscher the author of the acclaimed books ‘Successful Construction Project Management: The Practical Guide’ and ‘Building a Successful Construction Company: The Practical Guide’.
 Both books are available in paperback and e-book from Amazon and other retail outlets.
 This article is adapted from information included in these books.)

 "I have what I consider some of the best books on construction management.
 Thanks for sharing what you have learned."
 (Reader Amazon.com)

 © 2022 This article is not to be reproduced for commercial purposes without written permission from the author.

 This articles are very important especially for my company.